Mark Washington (linebacker): Professional career

-On July 4, 2007, Washington was declared eligible for the 2007 NFL Supplemental Draft.
+On July 4, 2007, Washington was declared eligible for the 2007 NFL Supplemental draft.
 The San Francisco 49ers signed Washington as an undrafted free agent on July 18, 2007.
 Following the preseason, Washington was waived on September 1 but signed with the 49ers practice squad three days later.

 On December 5, 2007, Washington signed with Miami Dolphins to the active roster.
 He played in the Dolphins' final three games of the season and had one tackle.
 The Dolphins released Washington on April 24, 2008.

-Washington signed again with the 49ers on March 16, 2009 and was cut after the preseason on September 5.
+Washington signed again with the 49ers on March 16, 2009, and was cut after the preseason on September 5.
 On December 11, 2009, Washington signed with the Arizona Cardinals and was placed on the practice squad.
 He then signed a futures contract with the Cardinals on January 18, 2010.
 Following an injury, Washington was waived on September 3.
 On July 31, 2011, Washington signed with the Minnesota Vikings.
 He was released nearly a month later on August 26.

+Coaching career

 In 2015, Washington was outside linebackers coach at Humboldt State.
 The 2015 Humboldt State team went 10–2 with a second round appearance in the NCAA Division II playoffs.